Skip to main content

 IMPACT

-To date, more than 10,000 acres in six counties have been preserved.
+To date, more than 10,000 acres in seven counties have been preserved.
 Over 80 miles of public trails have been developed and are maintained by staff and volunteers.
 These lands include habitat for rare – and in some cases, endangered – species.
 Land Trust properties remain protected and, in many cases, are open to the public for outdoor recreation, research, and environmental education.
 Land Trust of North Alabama, now a nationally-accredited conservation land trust, has become the conduit for establishing a mosaic of natural areas throughout the North Alabama area, allowing all residents easy access to experience nature first-hand.
 Through land preservation, the natural character of the community is preserved, its essential spirit is maintained, and the quality of life of its residents is permanently enhanced.

 James Falcon